saket9000/placement/README.md

 Placement Portal using python and django

 This is project usign which college TPO(Training and Placement cell) can maintain all the data of students which are in the placement process of all years.
-It makes works quite wasy as it is one application which can be used by diffrent users as well.
+It makes work quite easy as it is one application which can be used by diffrent users as well.
-We don't need to maintain excel shhets for different years and students as well.
-It make sthe data maintainece quite fast and easy.
-Future scope of this project this as this project can be extended to students and recruiters as well, so that recruiters can see profiles of students and students can update their profiles which does not include any TPO interaction.
-It makes placement process more easire and smoother for future.
+We don't need to maintain excel sheets for different years and students as well.
+It makes data maintainece quite fast and easy.
+Future scope of this project is that it can be extended to students and recruiters as well, so that recruiters can see profiles of students and students can update their profiles which does not include any TPO interaction.
+It makes placement process easier and smoother for future.

 To run this project please follow these steps :

 Step 1 - Create a new folder

-Step 2 - select current directory as the folder which we have created.
+Step 2 - select current directory as the folder which you have created.

 Step 3 - create a virtual enviornment of python3 using the command "python3 -m venv ."